KimiHolsapple/KimiHolsapple/README.md

 - 👋 Hi, I’m @KimiHolsapple
-- 👀 Looking for work
+- 🎮 Current Software Engineer @ Activision
-- 🌱 New Grad Dual Degree Holder from University of California, Santa Cruz
+- 🧑‍💻 SKilled in C++/Lua/Python and K8S/Redis/Cassandra tech stacks
-  - Computer Science and Economics mathematics combined
+- 🌱 University of California, Santa Cruz: Computer Science and Economics/Mathematics
-- 📫 How to reach me kholsapp@ucsc.edu
+- 📫 How to reach me kimiholsapple@gmail.com

 <!---
 KimiHolsapple/KimiHolsapple is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.